 Description: The Health Science Technology course is an excellent foundation for all students interested in entering the medical profession.
 You will explore a wide variety of medical careers through research, guest speakers, and field trips.
-You will learn over 350 medical terms, study anatomy & physiology, and practice with medical equipment; such as automated external defibrillators (AEDs), stethoscopes, sphygmomanometers, plus many more.
+You will learn over 350 medical terms, study anatomy & physiology, and practice with medical equipment, such as automated external defibrillators (AEDs), stethoscopes, sphygmomanometers, plus many more.
 After completing the course, you will be eligible to take the state test to become a Nursing Assistant.

 You will perform hands-on medical skills in simulated hospital rooms.
 After completing the medical skills, you will have an opportunity to participate in an on-the-job training at a local nursing home.
-You will be studying the MN Dept. of Health Nursing Assistant Curriculum which will prepare you for the state Nursing Assistant exam.
+You will be studying the MN Dept. of Health Nursing Assistant Curriculum, which will prepare you for the state Nursing Assistant exam.

-College Credit & Certification Opportunities: Students can earn up to nine college credits and are available through the following schools: Anoka-Ramsey Community College, Anoka Technical College, Central Lakes College, Hennepin Technical College, Normandale Community College, Rochester Technical & Community College, Southeast Technical College, St. Cloud Technical & Community College, and most other MN Colleges & Universities.
+College Credit & Certification Opportunities: Students can earn up to twelve college credits, which are available through the following schools: Anoka-Ramsey Community College, Anoka Technical College, Central Lakes College, Hennepin Technical College, Minnesota West Community & Technical College, Normandale Community College, Rochester Community & Technical College, Southeast Central College, and most other MN Colleges & Universities.
 Students will have the opportunity to take the state examination to become a licensed certified nursing assistant registered (NAR).